iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > Besides the fact that the app is not that great, in no way do I trust The People's Republic of Pennsylvania.
 I guess their drones in the sky constantly watching us weren't enough.
 Now they want to use our phones to track us better.
 I'd like to believe this is to help with COVID but my gut tells me otherwise.<br> :date: __2021-02-14 04:21:03__

 > What a joke, I have been around plenty of people with COVID and was never notified<br> :date: __2021-02-04 14:20:02__

-> Does not work.
-Health department does not have a code for you to enter, for tracking.<br> :date: __2021-02-01 20:30:11__

-> The whole context of this app is a joke like the governors rediculous and unconstitutional mandates.
-Just a way they try to control and track you.
-DO NOT TRUST ANYTHING THAT COMES FROM THE WOLF ADMINISTRATION.<br> :date: __2021-02-01 01:31:31__